NetworkManager Information

 To add a wireless connection using the GUI (recommended), do the following steps:

-• Open System Settings→Wi-FI and Internet→Wi-Fi & Networking, or left-click the network module in Waybar.
+- Log in and open System Settings→Wi-FI and Internet→Wi-Fi & Networking, or left-click the network module in Waybar.

 Alternatively, users can use the command nmtui in the terminal (fallback, not recommended).